-Winter Park Fire-Rescue serves as the city’s official emergency managers.
-The agency has worked to prepare and respond to situations of local disasters including those experienced during the 2004 hurricane season.
-The city’s Comprehensive Emergency Management Plan (CEMP) was adopted in 2013 by the City Commission and includes plans for preparation, response, and recovery from a localized or regional disaster.
+Winter Park Fire-Rescue Department, WPFD, serves as the city’s official emergency managers.
+The agency has worked to prepare and respond to situations of local disasters, including those experienced during the 2004 hurricane season.
+The city’s Comprehensive Emergency Management Plan (CEMP) was adopted in 2013 by the City Commission and included plans for preparation, response, and recovery from a localized or regional disaster.

 Fire-Rescue also maintains the city’s emergency alert system.
-Unveiled in January 2008 the city’s robust OUTREACH, powered by CodeRED®, allows Winter Park’s emergency managers to inform the community of emergency situations through the use of phone, e-mail, wireless devices, and text messaging.
-Residents and business owners can sign up for tailored messages so they are made aware of situations as soon as possible.
-To sign up, please click on the OUTREACH button below and follow the sign up instructions.
+Unveiled in January 2008, the city’s robust OUTREACH, powered by CodeRED®, allows Winter Park’s emergency managers to inform the community of emergencies through the use of phone, e-mail, wireless devices, and text messaging.
+Residents and business owners can sign up for tailored messages, so they are made aware of situations as soon as possible.
+To signup, please click on the OUTREACH button below and follow the signup instructions.

 The city also maintains a series of traditional outdoor warning sirens.
-These devices are strategically located throughout the city to assist in the notification of potential sever weather events.
-The “tornado” sirens, as many are referred, sound for three minutes when emergency managers are alerted to a possible tornado in the Winter Park area.
-When the sirens are heard residents should immediately seek shelter and more information on the possible threat.
-The sirens are tested regularly at 12 noon on the first Saturday of each month.
+These devices are strategically located throughout the city to assist in the notification of potential severe weather events.
+The “tornado” sirens, as many are referred, sound for three minutes when emergency managers are alerted to a possible tornado in the Winter Park area when the sirens are heard residents should immediately seek shelter and more information on the potential threat.
+The sirens are tested regularly at noon on the first Saturday of each month.

 Fire-Rescue Headquarters also houses and maintains the city’s Emergency Operations Center (EOC), which serves as the center of activity and decision making during a city emergency.
-The EOC monitors impending situations and when necessary is staffed with decision makers from all of the key city departments.
-The EOC also hosts the city’s Citizen Call Center which is also activated during EOC operations.
-The Call Center serves to relieve the number of calls to our 911 emergency center and provides departments with way to answer the numerous questions raised during an emergency.
+The EOC monitors threatening situations and, when necessary, is staffed with decision-makers from all of the vital city departments.
+The EOC also hosts the city’s Non-Emergency Call Center, which also activates during EOC operations.
+The Call Center serves to relieve the number of calls to our 911 emergency center and provides departments with a way to answer the numerous questions raised during an emergency.